 Do you keep your own money?
 If not, who does?
 Do your parents/siblings/relatives know where you are?
 If not, why not?
 When was the last time you saw your family?
 Are you physically or sexually abused?
 Are you or your family threatened?
 What is the nature of the threats?

-Trafficking Red Flags to Look For:

--Lack of knowledge of their community or whereabouts Restricted or controlled communication-not allowed to speak for self CB chatter about "commercial company" or flashing lights signaling a quota -Signs of branding or tattooing of trafficker's name (often on the neck)

-Not in control of own identification documents (ID/passport) -Any acknowledgement that she/he has a pimp and is making which, when watched along with taking and passing a short test, certifies drivers as TAT-Trained, a designation which can go on your resume.
+Trafficking Red Flags to Look For: -Lack of knowledge of their community or whereabouts -Restricted or controlled communication-not allowed to speak for self -CB chatter about "commercial company" or flashing lights signaling "buyer" location which, when watched along with taking and passing a short test, certifies drivers as TAT-Trained, a designation which can go on your resume.
 Because professional drivers often find themselves in locations frequented and exploited by human traffickers, they are in a unique position to recognize the signs of human trafficking and to make the call that can lead to victim recovery and perpetrator arrests.
 Get your wallet card today.
 Be an Everyday Hero!
 Make the call (1-888-3737-888); save lives!